 Talk to an experienced elder care attorney and find out what your options are with regard to financing, government assistance, your loved one’s rights as a nursing home resident and exactly what the nursing home is obligated to do.

 We can help you plan and help you ensure that you’re making the right decisions.
 Call us to schedule your Family Wealth Planning Session today.
 Our Family Wealth Planning Session is normally $750, but this month I’ve made space for the next two people who mention this article to have a complete planning session with me at no charge.
-Call San Diego Estate Planners, Haymes Law Group and ask for Sarah Kerr at 858.794.1426.
+Call San Diego Estate Planners, KR Hess Law and ask for Sarah Kerr at 858.794.1426.

 We would love to assist you.